Tilea Campaign Part 31

 Thus was the vanguard deployed.
 Behind this front line marched two further regiments, in the form of zombies and skeletons, between which a corpse cart, simple in comparison to Biagino’s majestic transport, trundled along.

 He had a Reman priest of Morr with him, Father Dado Bendali, as well as his battle standard bearer.
 The rest of his field officers were far to his right in the line.
-Lord Ned Black, his second in command, rode a demigryph with fearsome ‘The Hunting Pack’…
+Lord Ned Black, his second in command, rode a demigryph with his fearsome ‘Hunting Pack’…

 … while out on the farthest right flank the Tilean nobleman Marcus Portelli commanded the Black Guard, a large company of mounted men at arms.

 … which had once guarded the landward gate of the city of Portomaggiore.
-His guns, a brace of brass barrelled cannon, where mounted upon his earthwork bastion, supported by his two companies of handgunners.
+His guns, a brace of brass barrelled cannon, where mounted upon an earthwork bastion, supported by his two companies of handgunners.

 This was the army that awaited Maria.